-The Kendjam Lodge accommodations are a comfortable Serengeti Style Safari tent camp with 4 double occupancy tents with spring box beds, private bathroom, hot water and electric light.
+The Kendjam Lodge accommodations are a comfortable wood cabins with 4 double occupancy rooms with spring box beds, private bathroom, hot water and electric light.

-The camp is located in a wonderful Sandy beach area in front of a gorgeous pool of Iriri river, 45kms downstream the Kendjam community.
+The lodge is located in a wonderful Sandy beach area in front of a gorgeous pool of Iriri river, 45kms downstream the Kendjam community.

-Every evening our guests will be delighted by wonderful cuisine in a well-fashioned living and dining room.
-Bottled water, soft drinks and juices will complete beverage list on camp.
+Every day our guests will be delighted by wonderful cuisine in a well-fashioned living and dining room.
 Satellite Internet wireless connection and phone service are provided for all our guests.
 There also a porch to enjoy the magnificent sunset at Iriri river.

-Solar panels provide full electric power every night and each tent has 110-volt plugs so remember to bring your 110V to 220V converter if needed.
+Solar panels provide full electric power every night and each cabin has 110-volt plugs so remember to bring your 110V to 220V converter if needed.
 You may charge batteries and use an electric shaver in every cabin.
 We provide laundry service at the lodge at no

 For the most adventurous anglers we provide a two-night out camp location to reach the far and most wild areas of Iriri.